 You must develop the problem representation on which search algorithms could be used.
 (Extra marks will be gained for precision.)

-(a) Give an analogical representation for the states.
+- (a) Give an iconic representation for the states.

-Give the start state.
+- Give the initial state.

-Give the goal state.
+- Give the goal state.

-(b) Give the operators.
+- (b) Give the operators.